-The Buffalo Burrito Project is meeting Tuesday, January 17, at 6pm, at our St. Paul’s campus.
+The Buffalo Burrito Project is meeting Tuesday, June 20th at 6:00pm on St. Paul’s campus.
 Come and help make burritos to hand out downtown!

 We’ll be preparing homemade bean and rice burritos and lunch bags to be delivered to the homeless, poor and working poor living on the streets of Buffalo.
 Our street team walks the streets of Buffalo, handing out food and coffee along with blankets, socks, gloves, hats, scarves and clothing to the homeless men, women and children we encounter.
 We do not